tessercat/daoistic-book/book.md

 ## English

-Privilege is as dangerous as punishment, and nobility is as personal as tragedy.
+Privilege is as dangerous as punishment, virtue is as personal as suffering.

 What were they saying
 about privilege and punishment?